Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 1978 Turing Award lecture by Floyd

 > To the designer of programming languages, I say: unless you can support the paradigms I use when I program, or at least support my extending your language into one that does support my programming methods, I don't need your shiny new languages; like an old car or house, the old language has limitations that I have learned to live with

+---

+> To the teacher of programming, even more, I say: identify the paradigms you use, as fully as you can, then teach them explicitly.
+They will serve your students when Fortran has replaced Latin and Sanskrit as the archetypal dead language.

+---

+> to the serious programmer: spend a part of your working day examining and refining your own methods.
+Even though programmers are always struggling to meet some future or past dead-line, methodological abstraction is a wise long term investment.

 ***

+## Take aways

+---

+### People are part of the context, make them part of your context

+---

+### Paradigms are shifting, it is worth studying the "shiny" future, studying the past yields interesting results.

+' learn assembler, logic programming, lisp, stack based languages, experiences can not be described

+---

+### There are no silver bullets

 ***

-## Take aways

-You could argue that these problems have been solved already but, they are partial solutions I think a solution is one when everyone can play with all the toys... everyone is invited to the party
+Thank you

 ***